jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 [bitcoin-dev](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev)
 mailing list.

-Before jumping in, take plenty of time to
+Before jumping in, take plenty of time to:

   - understand the contribution process and guidelines, not only by reading the documentation in the [repository](https://github.com/bitcoin/bitcoin),